 Base recipe – Sorbet

-If you cook the syrup (about 5 minutes of simmering, or less, should do), let it cool down.
+- If you cook the syrup (about 5 minutes of simmering, or less, should do), let it cool down before proceeding further.

-Mix the cooled down syrup with an equal volume of berries- or fruit purée/fruit juice + the specific additional sugar to match these and reach the desired overall sugar content for sorbets, and add the juice of 1 lemon (in order to avoid an overly sweet sorbet).
+- Mix the cooled down syrup with an equal volume of berries- or fruit purée/fruit juice + the specific additional sugar to match these and reach the desired overall sugar content for sorbets.

 - Freeze according to the instructions of your ice cream machine.
 If you do not have an ice cream machine, still-freeze in your freezer (go here for more exact instructions).

 - Before freezing the mixture, possibly add just a little alcohol (or some inverted sugar, such as corn syrup, agave nectar, glucose syrup or honey), in order to ensure that the sorbet won’t freeze too solid.
 Just go careful with the alcohol, otherwise the mixture might never freeze.

-UPDATE: For general ways to improve sorbets not covered above, check out this general post on various ways to make them last longer in the freezer, and this post devoted to the particular, classic method of adding so-called Italian meringue and the more modern method of adding Aquafaba meringue: both methods guaranteed to take your sorbets to new heights 😉
+UPDATE: For MORE WAYS TO IMPROVE SORBETS not covered above, check out this general post on various ways to make them better and last longer in the freezer, this post devoted to the particular, classic method of adding so-called Italian meringue and the more modern method of adding Aquafaba meringue: both methods guaranteed to take your sorbets to new heights 😉